 - The enamel, a covering of teeth that protects them from daily wear and tear, is much stronger than bones.

 - The lower jaw that is also called the mandible, is the only moving part of the entire skull.

 - The skull, also called the cranium, protects the brain from injury and is made up of a fusion of different bones.

 - The skull comprises 22 different bones that grow together in size from childhood.
 The skull of infants is very soft, as it allows for ease during childbirth.

 - The hyoid bone is present in the oral cavity and is not connected to any other bone.

 - It does not form part of any other joint and functions as an anchoring point for the tongue.

-- The hyoid is a horse-shoe shaped bone and is found at the root of the tongue.
+- The hyoid is a horse-shoe-shaped bone found at the tongue’s root.

-- The spine houses the spinal cord that connects every part of the body to the brain via the spinal cords.
+- The spine houses the spinal cord that connects every body part to the brain via the spinal cords.

-- The spine, therefore, protects the spinal cord from injury and also acts as a support system for the human skeleton.
+- The spine protects the spinal cord from injury and acts as a support system for the human skeleton.

 - The lower end of the spine is known as the sacrum.

-- Apart from movement and support, the skeletal system also performs activities such as producing new cells from the bone marrow.
+- Apart from movement and support, the skeletal system also produces new cells from the bone marrow.

 - The bone marrow contains stem cells that act as precursor cells for the differentiation into different lineages.